mgree/ffs/docs/ffs.1.md

 : Give debug output on stderr

+--eager

+: Eagerly load all data on startup. *ffs*'s default behavior is to lazily load data on startup, which avoids preparing data that won't be read or written.

 --exact

 : Don't add newlines to the end of values that don't already have them